M E H R E E N A H M E D

 When revolution stirred, and governments turned, the Zamindari tradition began to stink.
 The wheels of overhaul underway, it foretold the end of this sagging system, with the slow, but sure raid of colonisation.
 This was the fulfilment of a destiny, riddled with the sins of fathers and the forefathers all the way up to the brim.
 An era, which had come round a full cycle.
 As the days ended, the crows and the bats went to sleep to wake up to a new rule of law.
 Although the class of Zaminders as a whole faced a major blow, however, they could not be cleansed any time soon.
 Some kept their old money, jewellery and their land assets.
 Then they forged deals with the new governments with serious facelifts.
 Such makeovers replaced the old corruption to a crisp newness.

 God finally took a shine to the oppressed.
 Divine retribution descended on them in full fury like molten lead.
 It compromised the fate of these Zaminders from the House of Chowdhury too, which now hung in the balance.
 For a devastating flood occurred to boot the onslaught of colonisation.
 It drowned many of their villages, ousting them into the cold.
 Most thought of it as comeuppance.
 It drove them out of their opulent home and forced them to make a choice between either to leave the village or die in the flood.
 They chose the former and migrated to town.
 Their ancestral village remained submerged for many years to come.
-But they survived by entering into business, and flourishing on the repute of being fallen aristocracy.
+But they survived by entering into business, and flourishing on the repute of being a fallen aristocracy.
 They managed to remain well within the circle of similar high profile families.

-No body knew what happened to Prema Hashem and Ashik Chowdhury.
+Nobody knew what happened to Prema Hashem and Ashik Chowdhury.
 The night of the monsoon rainfall, the family sat grumbling over the disappearance of their beloved Ashik.
 Apart from Lutfun, and Sheri, no one else could shed any light.
 But their mouths were sealed.
 Somewhat they behaved like terrified, vexed children, who had been assaulted by a relative, and vowed to never divulge.
-The steady monsoon rain tapered off, like the gradually fading of anklet bells before a maudlin Chowdhury, soaked in alcohol and lust.
+The steady monsoon rain tapered off, like the gradual fading of anklet bells before a maudlin Chowdhury, soaked in alcohol and lust.

 There was a knock on the door which the family couldn’t hear at first.
 At first, they thought the window rattled from the rage of the winds.
 But this rattle became louder, until a servant opened the door.
 There were visitors at the door, who had come with bittersweet tidings.
 Ashik Chowdhury appeared on the doorstep with Prema Hashem.
 It was puzzling, but the news they carried was even more shocking.
 That Prema Hashem dressed in a red bridal sari, had her head covered in a veil.
 It eluded Mr and Mrs.Chowdhury.
 They walked over the threshold.
 Ashik entered at first, followed by a demure Prema.
 In the lime candle light, she looked soft and young.
 Her fair, flawless beauty impressed everyone in the room, as they looked at her speechless.
 She came forward and stood before the mistress of the house.